 For information on creating and maintaining a 'level envelope' within an audio file cue, see Level Envelope.

-·The audio file cues or sub-cues are set to start simultaneously, and
+•The audio/video file cues or sub-cues are set to start simultaneously,

-·The length of the cues or sub-cues are EXACTLY the same.
+•The length of the cues or sub-cues are EXACTLY the same, and

 The same file may be used in all instances, or you may use different files provided they have the same length.